rschroll/litex/README.md

 You may need to reload your behaviors or restart Light Table to get everything loaded properly.

 You'll need TeX installed, of course.
-For the PDF viewer, you also need the command-line programs `pdftoppm` and `pdfinfo`, part of [Poppler][3].
+For the internal PDF viewer, you also need the command-line programs `pdftoppm` and `pdfinfo`, part of [Poppler][3].
 Linux users should find these in their repositories, if they aren't already installed.
 (On Debian-based systems, they're in the *poppler-utils* package.)
-On Macs, Poppler can be installed with `brew install poppler.
-For Windows, I've found [these][4] [two][5] sources, but I can't attest that they work.
+On Macs, Poppler can be installed with `brew install poppler`.
+For Windows, I've found a build at [alivate.com][4] to work.

 [3]: http://poppler.freedesktop.org/
 [4]: http://blog.alivate.com.au/poppler-windows/